ibm-cloud-docs/databases-for-elasticsearch/getting-started-old.md

 server.host: "0.0.0.0"
 ```

-The first setting, `elasticsearch.ssl.certificateAuthorities`, is the location where the Docker will store the Elasticsearch certificate at.
+The first setting, `elasticsearch.ssl.certificateAuthorities`, is the location where Docker will store the Elasticsearch certificate.
 It gets placed in this location when you first run Docker.
-You can change this to a location of your choice, but the example path is the Kibana’s config directory.
-Make sure that the certificate name (in our example "cert") within the `kibana.yml` and the certificate name file stored in Step1 are having the same name.
+You can change it to a location of your choice, but the example path is the Kibana’s configuration directory.
+Ensure that the certificate name (in our example "cert") within the `kibana.yml` and the certificate name file stored in Step 1 have the same name.

 Next, is `elasticsearch.username` and `elasticsearch.password`.
 Use the deployment's admin username and password.
 Be sure that you set the admin password before trying to connect.
 For `elasticsearch.hosts`, enter the deployment's hostname and port, which is separated by a `:`.